The Web Content Accessibility Guidelines (WCAG)

 What are the Web Content Accessibility Guidelines (WCAG)?

-The Web Content Accessibility Guidelines (WCAG) is an international standard that was and continues to be, developed by the Web Accessibility Initiative (WAI), a part of the World Wide Web Consortium (W3C).
-The WCAG was created with the intention of making the web a more accessible place for people with disabilities.
+The Web Content Accessibility Guidelines (WCAG) is an international standard developed by the Web Accessibility Initiative (WAI), a part of the World Wide Web Consortium (W3C).
+WCAG exists to remove the digital barriers that prevent disabled people from interacting with web content on equal terms with everyone else.

-The guidelines offer technical recommendations on how to make website content accessible.
-The guidelines are also the standard reference for most website accessibility-related legislation like the Americans with Disability Act (ADA) in the US, and the European Web Accessibility Directive.
+The guidelines provide technical recommendations for building accessible digital content and serve as the reference standard for accessibility legislation around the world, including the Americans with Disabilities Act (ADA) in the US and the European Web Accessibility Directive.

-While the WCAG is not enforceable, the guidelines have become the foundation of mandatory accessibility regulations around the world.
-For example, Section 508, AODA, CVAA, and the Australian DDA are based on WCAG 2.0 Level A and AA success criteria.
-In addition, the EU Web Accessibility Directive now requires compliance with WCAG 2.1 Level A and AA.
+While WCAG itself is not directly enforceable, it underpins mandatory regulations globally.
+Section 508, AODA, CVAA, and Australia’s DDA are built on WCAG 2.0 Level A and AA success criteria.
+The EU Web Accessibility Directive requires compliance with WCAG 2.1 Level A and AA.

 WCAG versions 2.0, 2.1, 2.2, and 3.0